sitorhy/react-navigation-config/README.md

 ##### **options**
 > - `<Object> params` - optional, the params field of navigation prop state
 >
-> - `<Object> channel` - optional, part of screenProps,can pass any objects, recommend functions for ineraction in navigation stack
+> - `<Object> channel` - optional, will be integrated to  screenProps,can pass any objects from parent, recommend functions for interaction in navigation stack, but it is danger  during any pop operation.
+>
+> - `<String>` `routeKey` - optional
 ##### Return Value
 + `<Promise>` - resolve when successful for action
 ```